Icinga/ansible-collection-icinga/doc/features/feature-api.md

 ## Feature API

-The API Feature configures the server or agent API.
-The feature will create certificates, certificate signing requests and manage the **zones.conf**.
+The API Feature configures the API.
+The feature will manage certificate, private key and CA certificate or will create a certificate signing requests.
+It also manages the **zones.conf**.

 All attributes of the object type [ApiListener](https://icinga.com/docs/icinga-2/latest/doc/09-object-types/#apilistener) can be added as keys.

 All non Icinga attributes to configure the feature are explained below.

 ```
 icinga2_features: